-When we feel confident – when we’re all right with ourselves and other people and life, without needing anyone or anything to change – we can handle the challenges that come.
+When we feel confident – when we feel all right about ourselves and other people and life, without needing anyone or anything to change for us – we can handle the challenges that come.
 We can choose a sensible response when the world is tough.
-And if our children live with that model, they’re fortunate.
+And children who live with that model as they grow are fortunate.

 Who they are is not what they do.

-Teaching kids to love themselves has nothing to do with what they do – and everything to do with whether they see us loving ourselves and whether we send them a consistent message of: “You’re great regardless of whether you behave or misbehave.
-That’s what you do – and what’s wonderful is who you are.”
+Teaching kids to love themselves has little to do with what they do – and everything to do with whether they see us loving ourselves and whether we send them a consistent message.
+“You’re great regardless of whether you behave or misbehave, succeed or not.
+That’s what you do.
+And what’s wonderful is who you are.”

 Praising what they do works as long as they don’t hang their worth on it.
-If we’re constantly saying, “Good girl.
+If we say, “Good girl.
 Good boy.
-You’re wonderful because you did this thing,” we’ll teach them false value.
-And they may end up thinking: “If I don’t manage to accomplish things, I’m less worthwhile.”
+You’re wonderful because you did this thing,” we may teach them false value.
+And they may think, “If I don’t manage to accomplish things, I’m less worthy.”

-If our kids are having trouble with self-love, it’s probably because they’re using false evidence to decide whether they measure up.
+If our kids are having trouble with self-love, they may be using false evidence to determine whether they measure up.
 “I can’t love myself because I do this, and this, and this.”